Dene Halatau: 2016

 With Robbie Farah injured, playing State of Origin, and then dropped to reserve grade, Halatau was the first choice as hooker for the majority of the season.
 On 18 July 2016, Halatau announced he would retire at the end of the year.
 He said, "I was grateful to the club, JT and the coaching staff for giving me this year.
 While I'm still feeling okay I think it's the right time to hang the boots up."
 Phil Gould said, "He has always been one of those quiet achievers in our game.
 A real team man, he has been admired by his peers.
 They value his toughness and his outstanding work ethic.
 His tremendous versatility has also been an asset."
 Halatau finished his last year in the NRL playing in 23 matches for the Tigers.

 Post-playing career

 Halatau was made an NRL ambassador in 2017.

 In 2021 Halatau claimed his first wooden spoon, coming last in the Nuffies NFL fantasy league.

+In 2024 Halatau claimed his second wooden spoon, coming last in the Nuffies NFL fantasy league.